Quantum reservoir computing for predicting and characterizing chaotic maps: QRC protocol for chaotic map prediction

-\emph{QRC protocol for chaotic map prediction.-- }Let us now elaborate our implementation of QRC as depicted in Fig.~\ref{fig0:schematic} step-by-step.
-The reservoir collectively consists of two components - (i) qubits encoding information about the dynamical map (blue qubits in Fig.~\ref{fig0:schematic}), which are replaced after each layer with fresh qubits encoding updated information; and (ii) so-called hidden qubits (pink qubits in Fig.~\ref{fig0:schematic}) which are not directly manipulated until the very end, when at the output layer, all qubits in the reservoir are measured locally.
-The QRC procedure is as follows. \emph{(i) Reservoir engineering--} Our reservoir is a linearly connected transverse XY chain with Hamiltonian given by
+Let us now elaborate our implementation of QRC as depicted in Fig.~\ref{fig1:schematic} step-by-step.
+The reservoir collectively consists of two components - (i) qubits encoding information about the dynamical map (blue qubits in Fig.~\ref{fig1:schematic}), which are replaced after each layer with fresh qubits encoding updated information; and (ii) so-called hidden qubits (pink qubits in Fig.~\ref{fig1:schematic}) which are not directly manipulated until the very end, when at the output layer, all qubits in the reservoir are measured locally.
+The QRC architecture is as follows.